alexander-pastukhov/writing-games-with-python-and-psychopy/docs/index.md

 ## Why should a psychologist learn programming?
 Why should a psychologist, who is interested in people, learn how to program computers?
 The most obvious answer is that this is a useful skill.
 Being able to program gives you freedom to create an experiment that answers your research question, not an experiment that can be implemented given constraints of your software.

 More importantly, at least from my point of view, learning how to program changes the way you think in general.
-People are smart but computers are dumb.
+People are smart but computers are dumb^[This was written before large language models arrived but is still true when it comes to programming.].
 When you explain your experiment or travel plans to somebody, you can be fairly vague, make a minor mistake, even skip certain parts.
 People are smart so they will fill in the missing information with their knowledge, spot and correct a mistake, ask you for more information, and can improvise on their own once they encounter something that you have not covered.
 Computers are dumb, so you must be precise, you cannot have gray areas, you cannot leave anything to "it will figure it out once it happens" (it won't).
 My personal experience, corroborated by psychologists who learned programming, is that it makes you realize just how vague and imprecise people can be without realizing it (and without you realizing this as well).
 Programming forces you to be precise and thorough, to plan ahead for any eventuality there might be.
 And this is a very useful skill by itself as it can be applied to any activity that requires planning be that an experimental design or travel arrangements.

 ## Why Python?
 There are many ways to create an experiment for psychological research.
 You can use drag-and-drop systems either commercial like [Presentation](https://www.neurobs.com/), [Experiment Builder](https://www.sr-research.com/experiment-builder/) or free like [PsychoPy Bulder interface](https://psychopy.org/builder).
 They have a much shallower learning curve, so you can start creating and running your experiments faster.
 However, the simplicity of their use has a price: They are fairly limited in which stimuli you can use and how you can control the presentation schedule, conditions, feedback, etc. Typically, they allow you to extend them by programming the desired behavior but you do need to know how to program to do this (knowing Python supercharges your PsychoPy experiments).
 Thus, I think that while these systems, in particular [PsychoPy](https://psychopy.org/), are great tools to quickly bang a simple experiment together, they are most useful if you understand _how_ they create the underlying code and how you would program it yourself.
 Then, you will not be limited by the software, as you know you can program something the default drag-and-drop won't allow.
 At the same time, you can always opt in, if drag-and-drop is sufficient but faster or use a mix of the two approaches.
 At the end, it is about having options and creative freedom to program an experiment that will answer your research question, not an experiment that your software allows you to program.